jort-dev/renamer/README.md

 </p>

 You configure how each file needs to be renamed with Python code in [rename.py](rename.py).
 Edit the one-line function `rename_filename()` to define your rename.
-This allows you to rename precisely how you want, being Python that can be as simple or advanced as you want!
+This allows you to rename precisely how you want, as Python code can be as simple or advanced as you want!

 ## Installing
 Open terminal in the cloned folder and create a virtual Python environment called `venv` to prevent package issues: